Energy Correlators Resolving Proton Spin: Matching with Collinear Factorization

 where $a_s(\mu)=\alpha_s(\mu)/(4\pi)$ and $L_q=2 \ln \frac{E_a \sin\theta}{\mu}$.
 The modified splitting functions are given by

 The computation of polarized NECs requires careful treatment of the genuinely four-dimensional objects $\gamma_5$ and the Levi-Civita tensor $\epsilon^{\mu\nu\rho\sigma}$, whose definitions must be consistently extended to $D = 4 - 2\epsilon$ dimensions.
-However, the anti-commutativity of $\gamma_5$ and the cyclicity of the Dirac trace cannot be simultaneously preserved in dimensional regularization.
-One approach is to retain the four-dimensional Dirac algebra of $\gamma_5$ by evaluating the trace from a prescribed `reading point'~\cite{Korner:1991sx,Kreimer:1993bh}, thereby avoiding ambiguities associated with non-cyclic traces.
+However, the anticommutativity of $\gamma_5$ and the cyclicity of the Dirac trace cannot be simultaneously preserved in dimensional regularization.
+One approach is to retain the four-dimensional Dirac algebra of $\gamma_5$ by evaluating the trace from a prescribed ``reading point''~\cite{Korner:1991sx,Kreimer:1993bh}, thereby avoiding ambiguities associated with noncyclic traces.
 This method is employed in Refs.~\cite{Matiounine:1998re,Rijken:1997rg} to obtain the polarized DIS coefficient functions and DGLAP splitting functions in $\overline{\text{MS}}$ scheme.
-The `reading point' prescription is re-examined in the course of computing helicity TMDs~\cite{Zhu:2025gts}, where we reproduce the two-loop scheme transformation factor $Z_{\text{ps}}^{(2)}$, introduced below.
-Another approach is to abandon the anti-commutativity of $\gamma_5$, and instead read in $\gamma_5$ from the effective vertex.
-This leads to the use of the \texttt{HVBM} scheme~\cite{tHooft:1972tcz,Breitenlohner:1977hr}, or the closely related \texttt{Larin} prescription~\cite{Larin:1991tj,Zijlstra:1992kj,Larin:1993tq}, for the consistent treatment of $\gamma_5$ in dimensional regularization.
-In \texttt{HVBM} scheme, one proceeds as~\cite{Ravindran:2003gi} \begin{enumerate} \item [1.]
-Evaluate integrals first \item [a)] Use multilinear property $\textrm{Tr}[\slashed{ l_1} \slashed{l_2}\dots \gamma_5 ]= l_1^{\mu_1} l_2^{\mu_2}\times\dots \textrm{Tr}[\gamma^{\mu_1} \gamma^{\mu_2}\dots \gamma_5 ]$ \item [b)] Evaluate tensor-like Feynman integrals and phase space integrals in $D$-dimensions \item [2.]
-Begin with the explicit definition of $\gamma_5$ \item [c)] Replace the $\gamma_5$-matrix by
+The reading point prescription is reexamined in the course of computing helicity TMDs~\cite{Zhu:2025gts}, where we reproduce the two-loop scheme transformation factor $Z_{\text{ps}}^{(2)}$, introduced below.
+Another approach is to abandon the anticommutativity of $\gamma_5$, and, instead, read in $\gamma_5$ from the effective vertex.
+This leads to the use of the `t Hooft–Veltman-Breitenlohner-Maison (\textsc{HVBM}) scheme~\cite{tHooft:1972tcz,Breitenlohner:1977hr}, or the closely related \textsc{Larin} prescription~\cite{Larin:1991tj,Zijlstra:1992kj,Larin:1993tq}, for the consistent treatment of $\gamma_5$ in dimensional regularization.
+In the \textsc{HVBM} scheme, one proceeds as~\cite{Ravindran:2003gi} \begin{enumerate} \item [1.]
+Evaluate integrals first\,. \item [a)] Use multilinear property $\textrm{Tr}[\slashed{ l_1} \slashed{l_2}\dots \gamma_5 ]= l_1^{\mu_1} l_2^{\mu_2}\times\dots \textrm{Tr}[\gamma^{\mu_1} \gamma^{\mu_2}\dots \gamma_5 ]$\,. \item [b)] Evaluate tensorlike Feynman integrals and phase space integrals in $D$ dimensions\,. \item [2.]
+Begin with the explicit definition of $\gamma_5$\,. \item [c)] Replace the $\gamma_5$ matrix by